Alimir/wp-ulike/readme.txt

 = Installation =

-Installing WP ULike takes just a couple of minutes:
+**Installation Steps:**

-1. **Via WordPress Admin** (Easiest): Go to Plugins → Add New, search for "WP ULike", and click Install Now.
-Then click Activate.
+1. **WordPress Admin** (Recommended): Go to Plugins → Add New, search for "WP ULike", click Install Now, then Activate.

-2. **Manual Installation**: Download the plugin, unzip it, and upload the folder to your `wp-content/plugins/` directory.
-Then activate it through the Plugins menu in WordPress.
+2. **Manual Installation**: Download, unzip, upload to `wp-content/plugins/`, then activate through your Plugins menu.

-That's it!
-Once activated, WP ULike will automatically start working.
-The buttons will appear on your posts, and you can customize everything from the settings panel.
+That's literally it.
+Once activated, Like buttons appear on your posts immediately.
+No configuration needed.
+If you want to customize templates, colors, or settings, head to **WP ULike → Settings** in your WordPress admin.

-**Need Help?** We've got you covered.
-Visit our [Knowledge Base](https://docs.wpulike.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme) for detailed guides, or reach out to our support team if you run into any issues.
-We're here to help!
+**Stuck?** We've got you.
+Check our [Knowledge Base](https://docs.wpulike.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme) for detailed guides, or reach out to support.
+We actually respond.

 == Screenshots ==

-1. **Like Button Templates** – Choose from multiple beautiful button templates that match your site's design.
-Customize colors, styles, and text to make engagement buttons that feel native to your brand.
+1. **Like & Dislike Button Templates** – Multiple beautiful templates.
+Customize colors, styles, and text to match your brand.

-2. **Metrics Dashboard (Stats Panel)** – See your engagement at a glance with a powerful analytics dashboard.
-Track voting statistics, engagement trends, and understand what content resonates with your audience.
+2. **Engagement Metrics Dashboard** – Powerful analytics dashboard.
+Track voting statistics, engagement trends, and understand what resonates.

-3. **Top Trends & Insights (Stats Panel)** – Discover your top-performing content with visual breakdowns and engagement insights.
-Make data-driven decisions about what to create next.
+3. **Top Trends & Insights** – Discover your top-performing content with visual breakdowns.
+Make data-driven decisions.

-4. **Engagement Logs (Stats Panel)** – Keep track of every interaction with comprehensive logs.
-See who's engaging, when they're engaging, and what they're engaging with.

-5. **Elementor Widgets** – Drag and drop engagement widgets directly into your Elementor pages.
-Build beautiful, engaging pages without touching code.

-6. **Customizer Panel** – Fine-tune every aspect of your voting buttons with flexible customization options.
-Make it yours, your way.
+4. **Elementor Widgets / Customizer Panel** – Drag and drop widgets for Elementor pages, or fine-tune every aspect with flexible options.

 == Frequently Asked Questions ==

-= Do visitors need to register or login to like content? = Not at all!
-We designed WP ULike to remove barriers to engagement.
-Visitors can like content immediately without any registration or login required.
-This means more engagement, more insights, and happier visitors.
-Of course, if you prefer to require login (maybe you want to build a registered community), you can easily enable that option in the settings.
-The choice is yours.
+= Do visitors need to register or login to like content? = Nope.
+One click, instant engagement.
+No registration required.
+If you want to build a registered community, you can require login in settings—but it's optional.

 = Does WP ULike work with any theme? =
-Yes!
-We built WP ULike to work seamlessly with any WordPress theme that follows coding standards.
-The buttons automatically adapt to your theme's styling, so they'll look great whether you're using a free theme from the repository or a premium theme from your favorite developer.
-If you ever notice any styling issues, just let us know—we're here to help.
+Yes.
+It adapts to your theme automatically.
+Works with any WordPress theme that follows coding standards.
+If you run into styling issues, let us know and we'll help.

-= Is WP ULike compatible with other plugins? = Absolutely!
-We know you're probably using other plugins, and we made sure WP ULike plays nicely with the most popular ones.
-It integrates seamlessly with Elementor, BuddyPress, bbPress, WooCommerce, GamiPress, myCRED, and most caching plugins.
-If you're using something we haven't tested yet and run into any issues, please reach out.
-We love making things work together.

-= Does WP ULike work with caching plugins? =
-Yes, and this was really important to us!
-We built WP ULike to be fully compatible with all major caching plugins including WP Rocket, W3 Total Cache, WP Super Cache, LiteSpeed Cache, and others.
-Your site's performance matters, so we optimized the plugin to work perfectly with cached content.
-You get engagement features without sacrificing speed.
+= Is WP ULike compatible with other plugins and caching? = Absolutely.
+We've tested it with WooCommerce, BuddyPress, bbPress, Elementor, GamiPress, myCRED, and all major caching plugins (WP Rocket, W3 Total Cache, WP Super Cache, LiteSpeed Cache, and more).
+Your site will stay fast.

 = Can I customize the button appearance? =
-Of course!
-We want you to make it yours.
-WP ULike offers multiple built-in templates and styles, and you can customize colors, button text, and styling through the settings panel—no coding required.
-If you want to go further, you can use custom CSS to match your exact brand.
-And if you're looking for professionally designed, unique button styles, the Pro version includes 25+ premium templates that are ready to use.
+Yes.
+Multiple built-in templates and styles.
+Customize colors, text, and styling through the settings panel—no coding needed.
+Pro version includes 25+ premium templates if you want something more unique.

-= What's the difference between WP ULike Free and Pro? = Great question!
-The free version is complete and powerful—it includes everything you need: Like buttons, a real-time statistics dashboard, customizable templates, auto-display, shortcodes, and full plugin integrations.
-You can build engagement and understand your audience with the free version, no limitations.

-WP ULike Pro is for when you're ready to take things further.
-It adds professional features like advanced analytics with filters and date ranges, premium templates, user profiles, login/registration forms, social sharing, SEO schema, and REST API access.
-Think of it this way: Free gets you everything you need to succeed.
-Pro helps you scale and grow even faster.
+= What's the difference between WP ULike Free and Pro? = Free gives you everything you need: Like buttons (auto-display + shortcodes), real-time analytics dashboard, customizable templates, Gutenberg block support, and full integrations with WooCommerce, BuddyPress, bbPress, Elementor, and myCRED.
+Pro adds the growth features: Dislike buttons, advanced analytics with filters and date ranges, view tracking with engagement rates, 25+ premium templates, user profiles, login/registration forms, social sharing, SEO schema, REST API, and Elementor widgets.

 = Can I use WP ULike on a multisite setup? =
-Yes!
-WP ULike works perfectly across WordPress multisite networks.
-Each site in your network can have its own settings and statistics, so you can manage engagement across all your sites while keeping everything organized.
-Perfect for agencies, networks, or anyone managing multiple WordPress sites.
+Yes.
+Works perfectly across WordPress multisite networks.
+Each site gets its own settings and statistics.

 = Is WP ULike secure? =
-Security is our top priority, and we take it seriously.
-WP ULike is developed by TechnoWich following WordPress security best practices and coding standards.
-We regularly audit our code, stay updated with security best practices, and respond quickly to any security concerns.
-With over 80,000 active installations and a high WordPress.org rating, you can trust that your site and your visitors' data are in good hands.
+Yes.
+We follow WordPress security best practices, regularly audit our code, and have over 80,000 active installations with a high WordPress.org rating.
+Security isn't optional for us—it's built in.

 == Changelog ==